solo-io/gloo/docs/cli/glooctl_edit_settings_ratelimit_server-config.md

 This allows using lyft rate-limit server configuration language to configure the rate-limit server.
 		For more information see: https://github.com/lyft/ratelimit
 		Note: do not add the 'domain' configuration key.
-		This is a Gloo Enterprise feature.
+		This is a Gloo Edge Enterprise feature.

 ```
 glooctl edit settings ratelimit server-config [flags]